UmmayMaimonaChaman/RxCare/README.md

     ```

 ## Objectives

-The main objectives/features of the system are:
+The primary objectives and features of the system are outlined below:

-- Secure Login and Logout System
+### Secure Login and Logout System
-      1. For Admin
-      2. For Pharmacist
+- **Admin Login**
+- **Pharmacist Login**

-- Admin Role:
+### Admin Role
+The Admin has the following capabilities:
-      1. Manages (Add, Update, View, Delete)
+1. Manage (Add, Update, View, Delete):
-              a.
-Customers information
+   - Customer information
-              b.
-Staff members information
+   - Staff member information
-              c.
-Transactions information
+   - Transaction information
-              d.
-Materials or Medicines information
+   - Material or Medicine information
 2. Oversee all transactions, update records, and generate reports.

-- Pharmacist Role:
+### Pharmacist Role
+The Pharmacist is responsible for the following tasks:
-      1. Add new customers
+1. Adding new customers.
-      2. Register sales.
+2. Registering sales.
-      3. View available medicines
+3. Viewing available medicines.
-      4. Access reports and records relevant to their sales.
+4. Accessing reports and records related to their sales.